 No one really wants to use heavy cream in the summertime.
 Not only is it swimsuit season, but it just sounds and feels way too heavy when it’s 90+ degrees outside.
 I decided to use this trick I picked up from my Pumpkin Sage Pasta where I combined the cheese with a little bit of pasta water.
 It helps make a creamy sauce, but much lighter in both flavor and texture.

-Topped with fresh basil, this pasta will be a hit for those nights you want a quick, oven-free meal.
+This creamy corn pasta with basil will be a hit for those nights you want a quick, oven-free meal.

 Sweet summer corn and zucchini squash are combined with a light goat cheese sauce and topped with basil for a simple summer pasta.